utabuechler/uBAM/README.md

-Here we collect all our code for the nature methods journal.
+Here we collect all our code for our nature journal.

 #System requirements
 The software was tested on `Ubuntu 18.04`.
 The code runs on Python 3.
-We suggest to instal the newest version of Anaconda.
+We suggest to install the newest version of Anaconda.

 ##Dependencies
 You can install all required dependencies using the following command.